GordonChalmers/nanome_GlycamCB_dev_plugin/README.md

 Nanome plugin for creating and displaying output of the Glycam Carbohydrate Builder.
-Type in a (branched) oligasaccharide sequence and a minimized pdb structure is obtained.
+Type in a (branched) oligosaccharide sequence and a minimized pdb structure is obtained.

 dev.glycam.org,  test.glycam.org